How do executive recruiters and hiring decision makers at your target companies find good-fit candidates like you?

 2. LinkedIn Professional Headline

-If you haven’t changed the default headline LinkedIn automatically populated for that spot, you’re not making the best use of that prime real estate.
+If you haven’t customized the default headline LinkedIn automatically populated for that spot (your most recent job title), you’re not making the best use of that prime real estate.

 You can pack quite a punch with the 120 characters allowed.
 Use as many of the characters as you can, while keeping the headline comprehensible.
 More relevant keywords = more likelihood your profile will be found.